Geometry-preserving and interpretable dimension reduction for compositional data: Simulations and Real Data Analysis

 \subsection{Analysis of Real Microbiome Data}

-In this section, we apply our method to the Crohn's disease (CD) microbiome study \citep{gevers2014treatment} to understand the association between CD status and ileum microbiome compositions.
-For reasons of space, an additional experiment on vaginal microbiome study with continuous responses is deferred to Section~\ref{sec:nugent-score-prediction} of the supplementary material.
+We apply our method to two real-world microbiome datasets to demonstrate its utility across different tasks: the Crohn's disease (CD) study \citep{gevers2014treatment} for binary classification, and the vaginal microbiome study \citep{ravel2011vaginal} for continuous response regression.

-The ileum microbiome dataset of \citet{gevers2014treatment}, available at ML Repo \citep{vangayMicrobiomeLearningRepo2019}, comprises treatment-naive pediatric patients with newly diagnosed CD.
+We first apply our method to the CD study \citep{gevers2014treatment} to understand the association between CD status and ileum microbiome compositions.
+The data, available at ML Repo \citep{vangayMicrobiomeLearningRepo2019}, comprises treatment-naive pediatric patients with newly diagnosed CD.
 After removing taxa observed in fewer than five samples, we obtain $d=194$ microbial taxa counts at the highest available taxonomic resolution across $n=140$ subjects, with 82\% of counts equal to zero.
 These counts are normalized to compositions.
 The dataset includes 78 CD patients and 62 healthy controls, forming the binary response variable.